joeldmyers/coursera-ml-notes/README.md

 if it's y it's the actual true value. ŷ is estimate that may or may not be accurate true value.

 f<sub>w,b</sub>(x) = wx + b

+This linear regression approach is simplistic but a good place to start.

+Side note, scalar is single value, vector is ordered array of numbers.

+W is for weight, b is for bias.

+NumPy is a popular library for scientific computing Matplotlib is a popular library for plotting data

+## Cost function

+Tells us how well the model is doing.

+w and b are *parameters* of a model.
+They can also be referred to as *coefficients* or *weights*.

+Cost function takes ŷ - y: this difference measures the error.

+ $\sum_{i=1}^{m} (ŷ^{(i)}- y^{(i)})$.